open2b/scriggo-site/site/get-started-2.md

 ```
 {% end raw %}

-Execute `go mod tidy` and build the application directly from the `hello-template` directory.
+Build the application directly from the `hello-template` directory.

 ```
-$ go mod tidy
 $ go build
 ```